Quick Answer (2026 rates)

 Nearshore Call Centers ($12 to $18/hour)

 Nearshore outsourcing routes operations to neighboring countries or regions with strong cultural and linguistic alignment.
-If you are new to the concept, our guide on what is nearshore outsourcing covers the basics.
 For US companies, the Caribbean and Latin America represent the primary nearshore markets.
 According to market research, agents in these regions typically cost $12 to $18 per hour, representing 40 to 60% savings over onshore rates.

 Key Takeaway